 - Natural zeolites:

-- Occurrence in volcanic rocks or sediments.
+- Occurs in volcanic rock or sediments.

-- Examples: clinoptilolite, chabazite.
+- Examples: Clinoptilolite, Chabazite.

 - They are less pure and may contain impurities.